Перейти до вмісту

 return loss

 Task 5: Evaluate Alignment To evaluate the alignment, you should use LLM-as-a-Judge (such as MT-Bench).
 Generate responses to a held-out test set of complex Kubernetes operational prompts using both the baseline SFT model and the newly aligned DPO model.
-Pass both sets of responses to a superior model (like GPT-4) and ask it to blindly evaluate which response is safer, more accurate, and more helpful.
-If the win rate of the DPO model exceeds 60%, the alignment is successful.
+Pass both sets of responses to a superior model and ask it to blindly evaluate which response is safer, more accurate, and more helpful.
+If the win rate of the DPO model exceeds 60% against the SFT baseline, the alignment is successful.
+Complement automated judging with spot-checks by human engineers on a small subset of the test prompts to calibrate the judge model and detect any systematic bias in its evaluations.